korg1OOO/RockPaperScisors/README.md

-# RockPapperScisors
+# RockPaperScisors
-Project incorporating JS on a Rock Papper Scissors game
+Project incorporating JS on a Rock Paper Scissors game